Questionnaire: Question type

-Usually, a questionnaire consists of a number of questions that the respondent has to answer in a set format.
+Usually, a questionnaire consists of a number of questions (test items) that the respondent has to answer in a set format.
 A distinction is made between open-ended and closed-ended questions.
 An open-ended question asks the respondent to formulate his own answer, whereas a closed-ended question asks the respondent to pick an answer from a given number of options.
 The response options for a closed-ended question should be exhaustive and mutually exclusive.
 Four types of response scales for closed-ended questions are distinguished: